Shares in UK's largest estate agent plunge

 Estate agent group Countrywide's shares dive as profits fall

-Shares in Countrywide, Britain's largest estate agent group, have sunk more than 20% after it warned of tough times in the housing market.
+Shares in Countrywide, the UK's largest estate agent group, lost 20% after it warned of tough times in the market.

-The firm has been hit by a slowdown in the market as well as the growth of online agents such as Purplebricks.
+The firm has been hit by a slowdown in the housing market as well as the rise of online agents such as Purplebricks.

+But by the close, the shares had pulled back to stand 1.6% down.

 The profit figures were also dragged lower by one-off costs as Countrywide continued to restructure the business.